-Aesthetically Inspired: Gives us a quick run down of: who you are, what you do, and why you chose this form of creativity.
+AI: Gives us a quick run down of: who you are, where you're from (originally), what you do, and why you chose this form of creativity.